Monthly Archive for July, 2008

 Officials say at a time when high fuel prices are making long-haul flights expensive, attracting visitors from short haul destinations makes better economic sense.

-The country’s prime attractions – at least the actively promoted ones – are its archeological sites and cultural pageants.
+The country’s prime attractions A?a??a?? at least the actively promoted ones – are its archeological sites and cultural pageants.

 The cultural pageants are strictly religious and allow no revelry among guests and onlookers unlike in some other countries.